guddbye/reading-notes/class-05.md

 > If you want to use a wider range of typefaces, there are several options, but you need to have the right license to use them.

 > You can control the space between lines of text, individual letters, and words.
-Text can also aligned to the left, right, center, or justified.
+Text can also be aligned to the left, right, center, or justified.
 It can also be indented.

 > You can use pseudo-classes to change the style of an element when a user hovers over clicks on text, or when they have visited a link.